Press Freedom and Corruption in the Dock

 The case has been seen as a litmus test of corruption in Slovakia and a barometer of media freedom in the European Union.

-The murders showed, for many, that Slovakia is teetering dangerously close to becoming a mafia state in thrall to organised crime.
+To many, the murders showed that Slovakia -- once considered a poster child for its successful transition from communism to democracy -- is teetering dangerously close to becoming a mafia state in thrall to organised crime.
 Kuciak’s death has become a symbol of the media’s freedom to take on powerful figures like Kočner in the country.

 The assassinations also exposed the many dangers faced by journalists in the course of their work.
-Press freedom Watchdog Reporters Without Borders downgraded the country eight places in its 2019 index, citing threats and harassment of journalists in the wake of Kuciak’s murder.
+Press freedom Watchdog Reporters Without Borders downgraded Slovakia eight places in its 2019 index, citing threats and harassment of journalists in the wake of Kuciak’s murder.

 His death marked the second murder of an EU journalist in half a year after investigative reporter Daphne Caruana Galizia was killed by a car bomb in Malta, and raised serious concerns about the strength of the bloc’s protections for journalists at a time when press freedom around the world is under threat.

 What does the case have to do with the “Kočner library”?

 Late last year OCCRP announced we’d come to possess most of the official records and files generated by Slovak police during their investigation of Kuciak and Kušnírová’s murders.
 After painstakingly archiving, cataloguing, and processing the data — now around 57 terabytes in total — we opened the “Kočner library” in Bratislava in early 2020, on the eve of the trial.

 Our aim is to give journalists the tools to hold Slovakia’s justice system to account and ensure justice for Kuciak.
 We also hope that the library will serve as a repository of reliable evidence that can be used to disprove any misinformation spread by corrupt politicians or media outlets about the investigation.